mjura/kubernetes-demo/README.md

                     --file ./sles-openstack-magnum-kubernetes.x86_64.qcow2
 ```

-Import SSH key from controller node to use with the baymodel
+Import SSH key from controller node to use with the cluster template
 ```
 nova keypair-add --pub-key ~/.ssh/id_rsa.pub default
 ```